kktiwa/zip-coding-challenge/README.md

 ### Requirements
 * You need to have docker installed to run the program using docker-compose
 * You will need to install Kafka binaries locally if you want to run it locally
+  * Note: Currently, the application has been tested only with local kafka installation.

 <a name="tech-stack"/>

 ### Tech Stack
-* Scala
+* Scala version 2.11
-* SBT
+* SBT version 1.2.8
 * Docker
-* Postgres Database
+* MySQL Database
-* Kafka with KStream & KTable APIs
+* Kafka version 2.2 (using KStream & KTable APIs)
+* Kafka Connect

 <a name="packaging-and-running"/>